km322/cosmos-final-project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Continue reading for instructions.
-This is not finished code however u can view our results <a href="https://docs.google.com/presentation/d/17XLdT3ZqTwe6KmQzfVJV6h9QM_LW96QY3pDXJCJKSjc/edit?usp=sharing"><strong>here»</strong></a>
+This is not finished code however you can view our results <a href="https://docs.google.com/presentation/d/17XLdT3ZqTwe6KmQzfVJV6h9QM_LW96QY3pDXJCJKSjc/edit?usp=sharing"><strong>here</strong></a>

 ### Prerequisites